 Save Specific Referenced File – To save a specific subsystem file when you have made changes to multiple subsystem files.

-You can mask a subsystem file using a model mask.
-When you create a model mask for a subsystem file, all the referenced instances share the same model mask.
+You can mask a subsystem file using a system mask.
+When you create a system mask for a subsystem file, all the referenced instances share the same system mask.

 To mask a subsystem file:

 Open the subsystem file to be masked.

 In the Simulink toolstrip, on the Subsystem tab, click Create System Mask.
 Alternatively, right-click anywhere on the canvas and select Mask and click Create System Mask.
 The Mask Editor dialog opens.

 Add mask parameters and click OK.